RHCHP Degree and Certificate Offerings

 The graduate certificate in Pharmaceutical Industry Affairs develops the foundational skills necessary for the highly-regulated pharmaceutical industry, while equipping graduates for the increasingly competitive nature of industry fellowships by focusing on critical thinking, communication skills and drug development as a complex, comprehensive system.

-The School of Physical Therapy offers two degrees, a Bachelor of Science degree in Health and Exercise Science, and a Doctor of Physical Therapy (DPT) degree.
-The Doctor of Physical Therapist (DPT) Education program at Regis University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE)
+The School of Rehabilitative and Health Services offers two degrees, a Bachelor of Science degree in Health and Exercise Science, and a Doctor of Physical Therapy (DPT) degree.
+The Doctor of Physical Therapy (DPT) Education program at Regis University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE)

 3030 Potomac Avenue, Suite 100